 A great place to start is looking for gigs on the Pro Blogger job board.

 There is an incredible demand for written content online.
-Think about it: every business out there needs content for their website, emails, sale pages.
+Think about it: every business out there needs content for their website, emails, and sale pages.

 As a copywriter, you will produce creative content to help businesses engage clients and market their goods.
 You’ll basically need to be able to sell boring products like hotcakes!